 Common examples of when you must use this document in Texas:

-- If you are an individual and your business name does not include your real last name.
+- An individual whose business name does not include their real last name.

-- If you are an individual or a partnership, and your business name includes words such as "Company," "& Company," "& Son," "& Sons," "& Associates," "Brothers," and similar words.
+- An individual or a partnership with a business name including words such as "Company," "& Company," "& Son," "& Sons," "& Associates," "Brothers," and similar words.

-- If your business is a corporation, limited liability company, or a limited partnership, and you do business under any name other than the name stated in its certificate of formation.
+- The business is a corporation, limited liability company, or a limited partnership, and does business under any name other than the name stated in its certificate of formation.

-It must be filed with the County Clerk for the county where you maintain your business or where you conduct business.
+The certificate must be filed with the county clerk for the county where you maintain your business or where you conduct business.
 In some cases, it must be filed with the Secretary of State’s office.

 The Steinbach Law Firm can prepare an Assumed Name Certificate for your business.
-Our fee is $95per Certificate.
+Our fee is $195.
 We will provide you with instructions and where and how to file the certificate.